pravega/pravega-samples/pravega-client-examples/README.md

 ```

 ## `secure`
-This example includes two applications `SecureReader` and `SecureWriter`.
+This example includes three applications `SecureReader`, `SecureWriter` and a `SecureBatchReader`
+which instantiate the corresponding Pravega clients on the data path.
 These applications illustrate
 how to setup clients connecting to a security-enabled Pravega cluster.
 Specifically, they show how to:
 * Enable SSL/TLS (HTTPS) communications with a Pravega cluster for data-in-transit encryption and server authentication.
 * Pass credentials to a Pravega cluster for client authentication and authorization.